|

 Aquatic Form – Level 16

-Aquatic form is the gained ability from a somewhat easily completed
+Aquatic form used to be gained from a somewhat

-Druid quest line, made available starting at level 16.
-However, many
+long quest line, made available starting at level

 Aquatic Form improves swim speed by 50% and allows for underwater